Date(s) - 10/08/2019 - 17/08/2019

 As most of the climbing on Lundy is tidal, experience of climbing multi pitch trad on sea cliffs is essential here, we would recommend that you are in your “comfort zone” leading HS, the slabby routes can be quite run out and committing.

-we have picked dates to try and give the maximum amount of climbing.
+we have picked dates to try and give the maximum amount of climbing (the tides are critical) with two weekends to travel to minimise the amount of leave needed.

 Dates , Tides and Travel